 In property testing, the goal is always to distinguish structures that have some property from those that are far from having the property.
 We are particularly interested in properties that are first-order definable, and so we begin by defining our logic.
-Enderton [7] provides a more detailed introduction.
+Enderton [8] provides a more detailed introduction.

-The atomic terms are the (countable) variable symbols x_i .
+The atomic terms are the (countable) variable symbols $x_i$ .
 There are no function or constant symbols, and so the terms are exactly the atomic terms.
-The atomic formulas are $E(x_i, x_j)$ and $x_i = x_j$, for any two variable symbols x_i and x_j .
-The formulas are built from the atomic formulas using the usual Boolean connectives (i.e., $\land, \lor, \to, \leftrightarrow$), negation (\neg) and first-order quantifiers (\forall, \exists) in the canonical way.
+The atomic formulas are $E(x_i, x_j)$ and $x_i = x_j$ , for any two variable symbols $x_i$ and $x_j$ .
+The formulas are built from the atomic formulas using the Boolean connectives and first-order quantifiers $(\forall, \exists)$ in the usual way.
 The well-formed formulas or sentences are the formulas which contain no free variables.
 We have no further use for formulas that are not well-formed, and so we will refer to the well-formed formulas simply as formulas.

-Our logic contains a special equality predicate symbol (=) which is always interpreted as true equality (i.e., $x_i = x_j$ is true iff the two symbols x_i and x_j refer to the same object).
+Our logic contains a special equality symbol (=) which we will always interpret as true equality (i.e., $x_i = x_j$ is true iff the two symbols refer to the same object).
 It also contains a single binary predicate symbol, which we have given the name E. Of course, the name of this symbol is not important; any fixed, unique name could have been chosen.